Site map

 The same place may be known by different names using different languages or even writing systems.

 On top of that some countries are multi-lingual.
 In Belgium, the north speaks Dutch, the south French and the east German.
-In Switzerland it's French, German and Italian.
+In Switzerland it's French, German, Italian and Romansh.
 Consequently, the same place may have many different names, even within the same country!

 In Belgium, Antwerp is known as Antwerpen (Dutch) or Anvers (French).
 And Brussels as Brussel or Bruxelles.